marmelab/react-admin/docs/Actions.md

 But the recommended way to query the Data Provider is to use the dataProvider method hooks (like `useGetOne`, see below).

 **Tip**: The `dataProvider` returned by the hook is actually a *wrapper* around your Data Provider.
-This wrapper logs the user out if the dataProvider returns an error, and if the authProvider sees that error as an authentication errir (via `authProvider.checkError()`).
+This wrapper logs the user out if the dataProvider returns an error, and if the authProvider sees that error as an authentication error (via `authProvider.checkError()`).

 **Tip**: If you use TypeScript, you can specify a record type for more type safety: